jvzinsv10/portfolio-projects/README.md

 The objective of this repository is to demonstrate technical skills, interface design, problem-solving ability, system organization, and experience building solutions for real operational environments.

-> ⚠️ **Confidentiality Notice**
-> Some of the projects presented here were developed in professional or client-related contexts.
-> For security and confidentiality reasons, sensitive information such as credentials, private endpoints, internal rules, restricted code, production data, and operational details were removed, omitted, or replaced with safe demonstrative content.

 ---